-Couldn't this argument be used to declare the concept of life off limits as well?
-After all, life is a quality that is characterized exclusively by an elaborate functional description, one that involves reproduction, incorporating external stuff into oneself, etc. Life is not characterized by any particular physical implementation: if we were visited by aliens tomorrow who were silicon-based instead of carbon-based, we would nevertheless not hesitate to call them alive (assuming they were capable of functions analogous to reproduction, metabolism, consumption, etc.).
+Couldn't this argument be used to declare the concept of life out of bounds as well?
+After all, life is a quality that is characterized exclusively by an elaborate functional description, one that involves reproduction, incorporating external stuff into oneself, localized thwarting of entropy, etc. Life is not characterized by any particular physical implementation: if we were visited by aliens tomorrow who were silicon-based instead of carbon-based, we would nevertheless not hesitate to call them alive (assuming they were capable of functions analogous to reproduction, metabolism, consumption, etc.).

 But according to the above argument, I am alive right now, even though our definitions of what it means to be alive all involve functional descriptions of the processes that sustain life, and these functional descriptions, in turn, are built on an ethereal cloud of hypotheticals.
 There is nothing in a living system that knows about these hypotheticals, or calculates them, so how can we say that right here and now, one system is alive and another dead, when they are both doing the same thing right here and now, but one conforms to the functional definition of a living thing, and one does not?
 Therefore, there must be some magical quality of life that can not be captured by any functional description.
 Yet we know this is not true of life, so why should we think it is true of consciousness?

 Like so many other arguments, it comes down to intuitions about the kind of thing consciousness is.
 Life is, at heart, an ad hoc concept.
 The distinction between living and non-living things, while extremely important to us, and seemingly unambiguous, is not really a natural distinction.
 The universe doesn't know life from non-life.
 As far as the universe is concerned, its all just atoms and molecules doing what they do.